 Each show takes less than an hour and is available in 6 different languages.
-This is a great way to entertain children and teenagers as well as adults. – Buy tickets here.
+This is a great way to entertain children and teenagers – Buy tickets here.

 I love visiting the Domus Romana in Palazzo Valentini for the history and the amazingly well-preserved ruins and mosaic floors.

-This area is more a part of the Spanish Steps neighborhood, but there is a fantastic thing todo with kids right here in the piazza.
+This area is more a part of the Spanish Steps neighborhood, but this is a fantastic thing to do with kids.